Rather-Good-Games/EmoteChat/README.md

 the emote.

 **KeyName**: Assign a key name to enable using this animation to be activated by key press.
-The name must EXACTLY matchthe name used in your GameInstance InputSettingsManager component in your Init scene.
+The name must EXACTLY match the name used in your GameInstance InputSettingsManager component in your Init scene.
 (See example below).

 ![Graphical user interface Description automatically